MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-system-brightness-response.md

 ms.localizationpriority: medium
 ---

-# Testing System Brightness Response
+# Testing System Brightness and Color Response

 This topic provides instructions on how to test system brightness response by using the MALT (Microsoft Ambient Light Tool) tool.